sandstorm-io/sandstorm/docs/developing/path.md

     return;
   }
   if(event.data.rpcId === getGrainTtileRpcId) {
-    // Set the page title here.
+    console.log("The grain's title is: ", event.data.grainTitle);
   }
 })